pbreaux/LupSeat2.0/README.md

 ### Algorithm Types
 * RandomAssign - random assignment of seats
 * ChunkIncrease - slowly increase chunk size (i.e. number of students sitting together) until all students can fit in a room.
 A bottom up approach.
-* ConsecDivice - consecutively divide the room until all empty seats are allocated.
+* ConsecDivice (Default) - consecutively divide the room until all empty seats are allocated.
 A top down approach.

 ### Output format string
 The output format string specifies how students are identified in the output file.